H-1B Approved But Change of Status or I-94 Extension Denied: What Consular Processing Means and How to Fix It

 H1B RFE Received Due to INA 212(a)(6)(C)(i)

 Foreign nationals may be inadmissible if he or she made a false representation in order to obtain an immigration benefit.
-Any alien who, by fraud or willfully misrepresenting a material fact, seeks to procure (or has sought to procure or has procured) a visa, other documentation, or admission into the United States or other benefit provided under this Act is inadmissible.
+Any alien who, by fraud or willfully misrepresenting a material fact, seeks to procure (or has sought to procure or has procured) a visa, other documentation, or admission into the United States or other benefit provided under this Act is inadmissible. – For our main reference page on INA 212a6Ci, check out our primary 212a6Ci page here.

 We take pride in our track record of helping foreign nationals and their US employers overcome difficult RFEs issued by USCIS, especially in cases where problems related to INA 212(a)(6)(C)(i) are involved.